JosephTheMoUSE/MoUSE-GUI/README.md

    writing in the console: `deactivate`.

 ## Running MoUSE Desktop App
-We assume that you installed MoUSE Desktop App according to above instructions.
+We assume that you installed MoUSE Desktop App according to the above instructions.
-1. Make sure that you are in the directory containing MoUSE Desktop App code and that virtual environment is activated.
+1. Make sure that you are in the directory containing MoUSE Desktop App code and that the virtual environment is activated.
-2. Run following command: `python3 ./src/mouseapp/main.py`.
+2. Run the following command: `python3 ./src/mouseapp/main.py`.
 You should see the MoUSE Desktop App window - you can now use MoUSE Desktop App.
-3. When you finish using MoUSE Desktop App, deactivate virtual environment with `deactivate` command.
+3. When you finish using MoUSE Desktop App, deactivate virtual environment with the `deactivate` command.